Channel crossings: Busiest day of the year so far sees 711 migrants arrive in UK

 It takes the provisional total for the number of arrivals this year so far to 8,278.

-Meanwhile, several people were arrested on Thursday when police were called after a large group of protesters blocked a coach believed to be set to take asylum seekers from a hotel in Peckham, south east London, to the Bibby Stockholm barge in Portland, Dorset.
+Meanwhile, 45 people were arrested on Thursday when police were called after a large group of protesters blocked a coach believed to be set to take asylum seekers from a hotel in Peckham, south-east London, to the Bibby Stockholm barge in Portland, Dorset.

 Pictures showed police officers surrounding the coach – which had a flat tyre – and removing several protesters while others joining the demonstration sat in the road.